 I am living a life that any retired flight attendant would love, a life that I appreciate daily when I look around at what I have created.
 All the while having visitors come to my place of living.
 I get to share the hospitality I learned from being a flight attendant for so many years.
 I will be forever grateful for Faye.
 She helped me and I am sure she has helped others as well.
 If you were on her page she prayed for you.
 I know she did because she told all of us daily that she kept all of her thousands of followers in her prayers.
 I can only hope that she knows how many of us loved her so much, even though we didn’t know her personally.
 She was an inspiration to all.
 God bless you Faye Marie Miller for all you did for the people you touched.
 I know I am a better person for having shared some of my life with you.
 Now you are gone to a better place escorted by the beautiful hummingbirds you loved so much.
 I will never forget you.
 I hope you meet up with all who have gone before you and continue to spread the joy you gave to all of us.
 Thank you, Faye, I will always appreciate what you did for me.
 I also hope you meet my daughter, I will always feel she had a hand in our meeting and that very special video.

-Posted in Achievements, chaos, Colombia, Entreprenuer, expat life, life lessons, Live your best life, Materialism, minimalism, Uncategorized
+Posted in Achievements, Colombian life, Entreprenuer, expat life, Live your best life, Perfection and Peace, strength

 Materialism vs Achievments